-In reality, data are not necessarily generated in a way that are immediately usable or valuable, and so they require refinement and reformatting before they can be useful.
-The material analogy would be a plastic spoon which consists of synthetic polymer.
-However, before the piece of plastic can be used as a spoon, the polymer must first be extracted and refined as petroleum, and then formed into the shape of a spoon.
-Data are no different.
-In order to extract value that an individual or organization might use in order to make a decision - i.e., go left or go right, hire or dismiss, invest or divest - one needs to understand how to appropriately and ethically apply methods of data science for harnessing the data and methods of data analytics for analyzing the data and communicating the results.
+The reason for the increasing workforce demand is the ubiquity of data, which are generated everywhere, and increasingly envelop our human experience by mediating our interactions with the natural, social and built world.
+Yet despite their prevalence, data are not necessarily generated in a way that are immediately usable or valuable.
+Instead, they require refinement, reformatting and critical analysis before they can be converted into something informative.
+In order to extract value that an individual or organization might use in order to make a decision - i.e., raise or lower a tax, hire or dismiss within a department, or invest or divest in a particular sector - one needs to understand how to appropriately and ethically apply methods of data science for harnessing and classifying the data, along with methods of data analytics for extracting actionable insights and effectively communicating the results.

-How?
-This program delivers a potent blend of real-world skills.
-Students will gain experience in the entire data analytics pipeline consisting of series of refinements including, but not limited to: identifying and integrating appropriate data; understanding the strengths and weaknesses of the data and its source; extracting valuable insights by way of advanced visualization and inferential methods; and strategically communicating recommendations based upon that analysis that maximally inspire some person or group to take action.

-In addition to learning about how data are fundamentally transforming social, political and economic and environmental systems - and the analysis of these systems - students will also gain experience in applying this knowledge to real-world problems.
-A defining feature of this major is the senior-year capstone, where students will work in teams to apply advanced methods of interactive data visualization, machine-learning, and artificial-intelligence to address a problem posed by a partnering professional, possibly representing a research lab, campus administration or local industry.
+The DSA major trains students across the entire data analytics pipeline consisting of series of refinements including, but not limited to: identifying and integrating appropriate data; understanding the strengths and weaknesses of the data and its sources; extracting valuable insights by way of advanced visualization and inferential methods; and strategically communicating recommendations based upon that analysis that maximally inspire some person or group to take action.
+A defining feature of this major is the senior-year capstone, where students will work in teams to apply advanced methods of interactive data visualization and machine-learning to address real-world problems.
+As such, this major provides students a unique opportunity to develop a multi-dimensional skillset - one that integrates core quantitative and computational capabilities with a broad understanding of societal context, ethical best practices, and real-world applications.